deep-arch/Subhadeep_IPL_Project/README.md

 cd src/public/output
 ```

-Each file will be containing separate outputs
+Each file will contain separate outputs.

 ---